 Filing A Complaint

-If you wish to file a complaint with the OIG, please print and fill out the
+If you wish to file a complaint with the OIG, please complete the

 The OIG uses some reports as teaching/training tools.
 The reports are redacted to ensure confidentiality and then made available to private agencies, schools of social work, and DCFS libraries as a resource for child welfare professionals to prompt discussion on individual and systemic problems within the practice of child welfare.